-Effective church leadership needs both vision and expertise.
-It needs praxis—putting theory into practice.
+As a church leader, you need both vision and expertise—both theory and practice—to effectively minister to others.
 Books from IVP Praxis offer sound biblical and theological foundations for ministry in the real world.
-These books are more than a "how-to"—they're also the "why to," attending to the inner life of the leader as well as the outer work of ministry.
+These books are meant to strengthen your leadership, starting with your inner spiritual life and growing outward into your day-to-day pastoral work.
 If you are called to ministry, let IVP Praxis books serve as your companions as you equip God's people for life in the kingdom.

 Are you a pastor or lay church leader looking for flexible online education?
 Check out Seminary Now, a subscription-based online educational platform created in partnership with IVP.
-You'll have access to video courses and certification programs featuring a diverse group of leading educators and thought leaders, including many IVP authors.
+You'll have access to video courses and certification programs featuring a diverse group of educators and thought leaders, including many IVP authors.

-Number of Studies: 11
+Number of Studies: 15